-What is the Ripple Effect?
+What was the Ripple Effect?

-The Ripple Effect is an online intervention designed to investigate what works to reduce stigma among males from the farming community, aged 30-64 years, with a lived experience of suicide (bereaved by suicide, attempted suicide, cared for someone who attempted suicide, have had thoughts of suicide, or been touched by suicide in some other way).
+The Ripple Effect was an online intervention designed to investigate what works to reduce stigma among males from the farming community, aged 30-64 years, with a lived experience of suicide (bereaved by suicide, attempted suicide, cared for someone who attempted suicide, have had thoughts of suicide, or been touched by suicide in some other way).
 Although targeted to rural males, participation in the Ripple Effect is available for everyone in the rural community who identifies as being affected by suicide.

-The Ripple Effect provides:
+The Ripple Effect provided:

 - Opportunity for anonymously sharing experiences in a peer-supported environment.